dv-123/Covid-19/Prototyping_and_testing/Segmentation/README.md

-This folder contains the networks and modes for segmentation process.
+This folder contains the networks and testing files for segmentation process.